 NOW, THEREFORE, the Parties agree as follows:

 1. DEFINITIONS.
-As used herein, the term “Confidential Information” means information related to the Transaction, whether written, verbal, computerized or in any other format, that is hereafter furnished by a Party or its Representatives (as defined below) to the other Party or its Representatives in connection with the Discussions that concerns the disclosing Party, its affiliates or subsidiaries, and that is either confidential, proprietary or otherwise not generally available to the public; provided, however, that the term “Confidential Information” shall not include information that: (a) is or becomes generally available to the public other than as a result of a disclosure in breach of this Agreement; (b) was known by, or in the possession of, a Party or its Representatives prior to its disclosure by the other Party; (c) becomes available to the receiving Party or its Representatives, in either case, from a person not in breach of a confidentiality obligation; (d) subject to paragraph 4 below, is required to be disclosed in order to comply with applicable law, order, regulation, ruling or stock exchange rule or as may be required by any administrative or judicial body having jurisdiction including, without limitation, by deposition, interrogatory, request for documents, subpoena, criminal or civil investigative demand or similar process (collectively, “Law”); or (e) must be disclosed in conjunction with the enforcement of this Agreement by a Party.
+As used herein, the term “Confidential Information” means information related to the Transaction, whether written, verbal, computerized or in any other format, that is hereafter furnished by a Party or its Representatives (as defined below) to the other Party or its Representatives in connection with the Discussions concerning the Transaction that concerns the disclosing Party, its affiliates or subsidiaries, and that is either confidential, proprietary or otherwise not generally available to the public; provided, however, that the term “Confidential Information” shall not include information that: (a) is or becomes generally available to the public other than as a result of a disclosure in breach of this Agreement; (b) was known by, or in the possession of, a Party or its Representatives prior to its disclosure by the other Party; (c) becomes available to the receiving Party or its Representatives, in either case, from a person not in breach of a confidentiality obligation; (d) subject to paragraph 4 below, is required to be disclosed in order to comply with applicable law, order, regulation, ruling or stock exchange rule or as may be required by any administrative or judicial body having jurisdiction including, without limitation, by deposition, interrogatory, request for documents, subpoena, criminal or civil investigative demand or similar process (collectively, “Law”); or (e) must be disclosed in conjunction with the enforcement of this Agreement by a Party.
 Any disclosure permitted pursuant to clause (d) above is hereinafter referred to as a “Permitted Disclosure”.
 When used with respect to a Party, the term “Representatives” shall include the Party's affiliates, officers, employees, agents, advisors, consultants (including, without limitation, financial, accounting and legal consultants) actual or potential financing sources.

 2. NON-DISCLOSURE OF CONFIDENTIAL INFORMATION.
 Each Party shall keep, and cause to be kept, confidential, in the same manner that such Party keeps its own confidential information of a similar nature, all Confidential Information disclosed to such Party or its Representatives by the other Party or its Representatives in connection with the Discussions.
 All Confidential Information of a Party and its Representatives shall be used by the other Party or its Representatives solely for the purposes of participating in the Discussions and evaluating the Transaction and shall not be disclosed to any other person without the prior written consent of the disclosing Party.
 Each Party shall disseminate, and cause to be disseminated, Confidential Information only to its Representatives who have a need to know the Confidential Information for the purposes of the participating in the Discussions and evaluating the Transaction.
 Each of the Parties also agrees that, prior to dissemination of Confidential Information to any of its Representatives, it will inform those persons of the confidential nature of the information and the requirement that it not be used other than in furtherance of the purposes stated above.
 Each Party shall, in any event, be responsible for a breach of this Agreement by its respective Representatives.

 3. RETURN OF CONFIDENTIAL INFORMATION.
 In the event that the Discussions are terminated, or upon the request of a Party, all Confidential Information disclosed hereunder that is in writing or other tangible form shall be returned to the Party who has the rights to the Confidential Information.
 Each Party shall be responsible for retrieving all Confidential Information from its Representatives.
-Additionally, any analyses, computations, studies or other documents prepared by a Party that are based upon or contain Confidential Information furnished by another Party will be destroyed upon such event.
+Additionally, any analyses, computations, studies or other documents prepared by a Party that are based upon or contain Confidential Information furnished by another Party will be destroyed upon such event or kept subject to the terms of this Agreement.
 All oral Confidential Information shall be kept confidential.